waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Potential New Agents
 *   `puzzle_solver`: An agent to help with complex, non-navigational puzzles.
 Could take the puzzle's state (e.g., phone call loop, Pokégear state) and failed attempts as input and suggest new, creative hypotheses to test.
+### Radio Tower Side Quests
+*   **Buena's Password Show:** Received a BLUE CARD from Buena on the 2nd floor.
+I can earn points by giving her passwords from the radio and trade them for prizes.